 Possibilities You Have after Finding the Job

-After holders of Germany Job Seeker Visa received the job they can convert visa into an employment residence permit.
+After holders of the Germany Job Seeker Visa receive the job, they can convert the visa into an employment residence permit.
 There are two possibilities for employment in Germany:

 - they can either apply for an EU Blue Card, or